embatbr/cognitivo/README.md

 ## Implementation

 - Database: PostgreSQL
-- Loading: Bash scripts
+- Loading: Bash and Python scripts

 ### Commands

-Run script `db_actions.sql`, passing the command as parameter.
+Run script `db_actions.sh`, passing the command as parameter.
 Commands:

 - `create` to create a local user and database.
 A new password will be required.
 - `drop` to drop the local user and database.